mitcha10/iSci-Climate-Change/docs/shafting-poor-evaluation.md

 Eschenbach’s contrary claim, suggesting that increasing electricity and gasoline prices are ineffective at reducing CO<sub>2</sub> emissions and lead to energy poverty, are consistent with credible sources, but are presented in an uncredible manner.

 ## References
-DeSmog, n.d.
-Willis Eschenbach. [online] DeSmog.
+DeSmog, n.d. *Willis Eschenbach*. [online] DeSmog.
 Available at: <https://www.desmogblog.com/willis-eschenbach> [Accessed 14 Feb.
 2021].

-Eschenbach, W., 2021.
-Shafting The Poor. [online] Watts Up With That?
+Eschenbach, W., 2021. *Shafting The Poor*. [online] Watts Up With That?
 Available at: <https://wattsupwiththat.com/2021/02/05/shafting-the-poor/> [Accessed 14 Feb.
 2021].

-International Energy Agency, 2020.
-Energy Prices 2020 – Analysis. [online] IEA.
+International Energy Agency, 2020. *Energy Prices 2020 – Analysis*. [online] IEA.
 Available at: <https://www.iea.org/reports/energy-prices-2020> [Accessed 14 Feb.
 2021].

 Lee, S. and Chong, W.O., 2016.
-Causal relationships of energy consumption, price, and CO2 emissions in the U.S. building sector.
-Resources, Conservation & Recycling, 107, pp.220–226.
+Causal relationships of energy consumption, price, and CO2 emissions in the U.S. building sector. *Resources, Conservation & Recycling*, 107, pp.220–226.

 Lynne Chester, 2014.
-The Growing Un-affordability of Energy for Households and the Consequences.
-The Energy Forum, Second Quarter, pp.23–27.
+The Growing Un-affordability of Energy for Households and the Consequences. *The Energy Forum*, Second Quarter, pp.23–27.

 Ritchie, H. and Roser, M., 2017.
-CO₂ and Greenhouse Gas Emissions.
-Our World in Data. [online] Available at: <https://ourworldindata.org/co2-and-other-greenhouse-gas-emissions> [Accessed 14 Feb.
+CO₂ and Greenhouse Gas Emissions. *Our World in Data*. [online] Available at: <https://ourworldindata.org/co2-and-other-greenhouse-gas-emissions> [Accessed 14 Feb.
 2021].

 Tuttle, C., 2017.
-Unexpected Hikes in Energy Prices Increase the Likelihood of Food Insecurity.
-Amber Waves: The Economics of Food, Farming, Natural Resources, & Rural America, pp.9–17.
+Unexpected Hikes in Energy Prices Increase the Likelihood of Food Insecurity. *Amber Waves: The Economics of Food, Farming, Natural Resources, & Rural America*, pp.9–17.